-If you are thinking to start or improve an existing business, or create an idea in a business plan and test the Tax impact on it, we can help you.
+If you are thinking of starting or improving an existing business or create an idea in a business plan and test the tax impact, we can help you.
 The more we know about your ideas and activities, the better we can support your business and give you the right advice.

 If you can’t find your answers here please contact us.

 If you want to start working as self-employed, you must register with HM Revenue & Customs, but first make sure you have a National Insurance Number.
 After the registration, you will receive your Unique Taxpayer Reference (UTR) and HMRC will set up the right tax and National Insurance contributions records.
 You should keep your UTR safe because you will need it when completing your Self-assessment tax return.

 If you are doing business in the UK but your turnover is below the threshold for registration, you may register for VAT voluntarily.
 Remember to regularly check if your turnover has exceeded the threshold and you need to register.

 You may find it beneficial to be able to charge VAT on your sales and claim back VAT on your purchases in various ways.
 By way of example, if there is a zero VAT rate for the items you sell but you buy standard-rated items, HMRC will give you a VAT refund.
 Note that if you voluntarily register for VAT, you have the same rights but also responsibilities as in the case of compulsory registration.